keyancaigou/keyancaigou.github.io/_pages/about.md

  🔥 News
 ---------------
+* 2024/10: New Paper "MKER: Multi-Modal Knowledge Extraction and Reasoning for Future Event Prediction" is accepted by Complex \& Intelligent Systems.
 * 2024/08: New Paper "Object-Centric Cross-Modal Knowledge Reasoning for Future Event Prediction in Videos" is accepted by IEEE TCSVT.

  📎  Publications